bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 The much-touted sexiest job of the century!
 The average salary for data scientists is a bit higher than backend developers, clocking in at $100k per year [according](https://www.indeed.com/career/data-scientist/salaries#salary-satisfaction) to Indeed.

-Like a backend developer, one of the main languages you’ll use in [data science is Python](/python/python-for-data-science/).
+Like a backend developer, one of the main languages you'll use in [data science is Python](/python/python-for-data-science/).
 Beyond that, there are quite a few differences.
-You’ll need more business, analysis, and data viz skills to get into a data science career path.
+You'll need more business, analysis, and data viz skills to get into a data science career path.

 ## Final thoughts on the salary of backend developers

-When you think about how much backend developers make, there’s so much more than just a flat number to consider.
+When you think about how much backend developers make, there's so much more than just a flat number to consider.
 You need to think about:

-* Where you live, and where you’d be willing to move
+* Where you live, and where you'd be willing to move
 * What skills you have, and what skills you can gain
 * How much confidence you have, and whether you can bring that confidence to bear during interviews

 But overall?
 Backend developers make a lot of money, relatively speaking.
 Most enjoy their job.
 The skills are very flexible, meaning you could grow your career easily.
-And in the meantime, your job isn’t going anywhere: the demand for backend developers is high, and the supply is low.
+And in the meantime, your job isn't going anywhere: the demand for backend developers is high, and the supply is low.

 Want to get started becoming a backend developer?
 Learn backend development the right way with our [Backend Developer course track](https://boot.dev/tracks/backend).
-You’ll get portfolio projects, on-demand skills training, and a fantastic community of lifelong learners.
+You'll get portfolio projects, on-demand skills training, and a fantastic community of lifelong learners.